eclipse-che4z/che-che4z-lsp-for-cobol/tests/theia_automation_lsp/README.md

   	<code>set PYTHONPATH=C:\WORK\theia_automation</code>

-8) Optional:
-- Set Mainframe credentials:
+8) (Optional) Set Mainframe credentials:

-If you need to run a test suite, which doesn't require Mainframe connection like LSP test suite for local COBOL files (see example below), you don't have to provide Mainframe credentials at all.

 * Modify project file inc\cfg\mf_credentials.py by filling it with your mainframe credentials.
 * If you leave it as it is (with None as credential values), during test start you will be prompted for credentials with a dialog.

+**Note**: If you need to run a test suite, which doesn't require Mainframe connection like LSP test suite for local COBOL files (see example below), you don't have to provide Mainframe credentials at all.

 9) Establish and Run Theia environment